-What is a lead?
+What is a lead in Dynamics 365 CRM?

 The definition of a lead reads something like: “an individual that could become a customer.”
 In other words, a lead is a person that could potentially become a new client.
-So a lead is a person your enterprise wants to convert into a client to generate sales and increase their market shares.
+So, a lead is a person your enterprise wants to convert into a client to generate sales and increase their market shares.

 So, a lead can be someone who: